 As organizations see reduced travel costs compared to revenue, they’ll assess what the right mix is.
 This will also change how vendors spend their marketing budgets.
 Relationship management is still what drives many business decisions, so adapting to other channels to provide value to customers will be critical to grow and develop these relationships.
 Increased sensitivity to the various communication channels that each of us uses, as well as which channels we prefer, and what channels our customers prefer, is necessary for success.

 Remote working will continue and bring changes to ITSM best practice

 Working virtually is here, and more organizations will move to it, if only as a cost-saving mechanism.
 As someone who has worked remotely for 20+ years, the most significant difference is how the tools have improved, facilitating communications.

 What is needed in terms of changes to ITSM best practice, however, is the ongoing communication and authenticity to build, maintain, and grow the relationships with our peers and customers.
 What this means is that we need to ensure that the discussions, conversations, and communications continue, and doing it virtually is different.
 We’ll need to meet customers where they want to meet the service provider, not where we want.Working virtually is here, and more orgs will move to it, if only as a cost-saving mechanism, post COVID-19 says @ITSMNinja. #COVID19 Click To Tweet

 Security issues will be heightened with the new or different services

 As we’ve seen with the media attention on Zoom, and previously Facebook, there’s a growing concern over security.
 Understanding the risk profile of both the organization and customers will continue to increase in importance.
 Not all service requires the same level of protection, yet any security breach will bring unwanted scrutiny.
-Similarly, any outage will have a more significant impact on the organization, impacting credibility and confidence in the service provider.Just as 9/11 resulted in many changes, COVID-19 will be the cause of many other changes, personal and business.
+Similarly, any outage will have a more significant impact on the organization, impacting credibility and confidence in the service provider and bring about more changes to ITSM best practice.Just as 9/11 resulted in many changes, COVID-19 will be the cause of many other changes, personal and business.
 Here @ITSMNinja explores what we can expect post pandemic. #COVID19 Click To Tweet